 4. Clearing your browser’s cache

 Your browser’s cache can be the source of your frustration.
 This is because, in an attempt to make it convenient for you to browse the internet, it may be using DNS information that is already saved.
-This creates a loop that essentially keeps the WiFi login page from loading.
+This then creates a loop that essentially keeps the WiFi login page from loading.